-You have a backup of your current CAM file in the OpusFSI_v5\FSXSERVER_UNDO.CAM file for FSX, or OpusFSI_v5\FSESERVER_UNDO.CAM for FSX-SE, or P3DSERVER_UNDO.CAM for P3D.
-So if you delete something by mistake then for FSX just delete your FSXSERVER.CAM file and rename FSXSERVER_UNDO.CAM to FSXSERVER.CAM (or FSESERVER_UNDO.CAM to FSESERVER.CAM for FSX-SE, or P3DSERVER_UNDO.CAM to P3DSERVER.CAM for P3D).
+You have a backup of your current CAM file in P3DSERVER\UNDO.CAM.
+So if you delete something by mistake then just delete your P3DSERVER.CAM file and rename P3DSERVER\UNDO.CAM to P3DSERVER.CAM.

-The camera definitions are also backed up into a date stamped file (e.g.FSXSERVER_04062014.CAM) each time the camera views are saved via the Camera Editing dialog's OK button.
+The camera definitions are also backed up into a date stamped file (e.g.P3DSERVER\04062019.CAM) each time the camera views are saved via the Camera Editing dialog's OK button.